The Secret Sisters

-The Secret Sisters are an Americana singing and songwriting duo consisting of vocalists Laura Rogers and Lydia Slagle.
+The Secret Sisters is an Americana singing and songwriting duo consisting of vocalists Laura Rogers and Lydia Slagle (née Rogers).
 The duo's music has been compared to artists like the Everly Brothers.

 History

 Beginnings

 Laura and Lydia Rogers are sisters from Muscle Shoals, Alabama.
 With a love for music coming from both sides of their family (their grandfather and his brothers forged a group called the Happy Valley Boys), they grew up with a zeal for country music and sang songs with their family by country music artists such as Don Williams.
 The girls first learned to harmonize through singing a cappella at their hometown church.
 Laura and Lydia never considered a singing career as a duo.
 Laura went to Middle Tennessee State University to pursue a career in business, while Lydia was considered the "real" singer of the family.